SergeyVorobiev/RLDyna/README.md

  The size and structure of the lake can be easely adjusted right from *FrozenLakeMain.py*.

- Different TD algorithms for testing (SARSA, MonteCarlo, DQ, TreeBackup, QSigma etc) can be added by extending from *StepControl.py* abstraction.
+ Different algorithms for testing (SARSA, MonteCarlo, DQ, TreeBackup, QSigma etc.) can be added by extending from *StepControl.py* or *RAlgorithm.py* abstractions.

  NN models can be added by extending from *RModel.py*.